abarrak/abarrak.github.io/_i18n/en/_posts/2025-04-07-testing-active-record-integration-in-libs.md

 ```

 **2.** The db setup logic is extracted in a helper.<br>
-   Replace `post_table` with your intended model with the attributes (columns) you need.
+   Replace `posts` with your intended model with the attributes (columns) you need.

 ```ruby
 # spec/support/db_helper.rb